hexa-org/policy/specs/IDQL-core-specification.md

 ### 4.5 Object

-Objects are assets in a project which are protected by policy.
-Objects are an identified asset combined with a path specification.
+Objects are assets in a project protected by policy.
+A policy `object` is an identified asset combined with an optional path specification (`pathSpec`).

 ```yaml
 idql-policies: